ACURO Submission FAQs

 - Does ACURO want to see non-USDA covered species listed in pain and distress (p/d) categories on the Institution's IACUC protocol?

-It is not a DOD requirement to include p/d categories for non-USDA regulated species in the IACUC approved protocol submitted to ACURO for review.
-However, this information is required to be provided on the ACURO Appendix, ACURO staff may reach out to the IACUC for confirmation of p/d category for non-regulated species if a p/d category in the ACURO Appendix does not seem appropriate to the work submitted to ACURO for review.
+It is not a DoW requirement to include p/d categories for non-USDA regulated species in the IACUC approved protocol submitted to ACURO for review.
+However, this information is required to be provided on the ACURO Appendix, ACURO staff may reach out to the IACUC for confirmation of p/d category for non-regulated species if a p/d category in the ACURO Appendix does not seem appropriate for the work submitted to ACURO for review.

 - Does ACURO require a literature search for alternatives to painful procedures to be conducted for non-USDA regulated species?